xtoznaxto/PowerShell_VMWare_scripts/README.md

-# PowerShell_VMWare_scripts
+# Python & PowerShell scripts
-Scripts for managing vCloudDirector and vSphere
+Some scripts samples including scripts for managing vCloudDirector and vSphere